rentruewang/eda-tools/README.md

 - Assertions are littered all over the place (more than 70 counting `assert` statements alone) to prevent bugs and will (hopefully) be optimised away once `NDEBUG` is defined.
 Incremental update was initially developed to prevent bugs, as updating gains from scratch every iteration can hide subtle bugs.

 - Requires C++11 or later versions to compile.
+# B\* Tree

+### How different parts of the program work together?

+- Initially, a tree is built from the blocks available.
+The initial tree can be legal or illegal.

+- After building the tree, the tree is updated according to B\* tree's simulated annealing rule, swapping, rotating, and mirroring.

+- After an update, the tree is always re-legalized (to prevent overlap).

+- The tree is legalized by creating a contour line and cells deposit on top of that line.

+- The simulated annealing's temperature decays slower when it's high for more exploration, and gets lower faster when it's low to speed up convergence.

+#### Some other things to know

+- Assertions are littered all over the place (more than 90 counting `assert` statements alone) to prevent bugs and will (hopefully) be optimised away once `NDEBUG` is defined.
+Incremental update was initially developed to prevent bugs, as updating gains from scratch every iteration can hide subtle bugs.
+- Requires C++11 or later versions to compile.